People Power in East Westwood

 ABOUT THE PHOTOGRAPH:

-It shows that we're all doing creative and wonderful things.
-And we're coming together to support the now and the future.
+It shows that we're all doing creative and wonderful things and coming together to support the now and the future.
 This Literacy Day kind of personifies that.
-And seeing the kids look up to me in this picture, like physically looking up from from sitting on the ground, for me being the Cat in the Hat, like they were a captive audience and I know like through the good works that we're doing here in East Westwood, we're growing an even more captive audience.
-And it's really exciting when our young people are part of part of that change and part of that crew and looking forward for all things that are coming East Westwood's way.”
+Seeing the kids look up to me in this picture—literally looking up from sitting on the ground while I was the Cat in the Hat—they were a captive audience.
+I know that through the good work we're doing here in East Westwood, we're growing an even more engaged audience.
+It's really exciting when our young people are part of that change and part of that crew, and I’m looking forward to all the things coming East Westwood’s way.”